trenchproject/TrenchR/README.md

 ```

 The Estimating microclimates tutorial provides resources for estimating the environmental conditions experienced by organisms.
-This includes estimating solar radiation and its components, diurnal variation in temperature and radiation, temperature and windspeed profiles, and soil temperatures and profiles.
+This includes estimating solar radiation and its components, diurnal variation in temperature and radiation, temperature and wind speed profiles, and soil temperatures and profiles.
 ```{r eval=FALSE}

 vignette("MicroclimateTutorial", package="TrenchR")